Eastern yellowjacket

-The eastern yellowjacket or eastern yellow jacket (Vespula maculifrons) is a wasp found in eastern North America.
+The eastern yellowjacket (eastern yellow jacket; Vespula maculifrons) is a wasp found in eastern North America.
 Although most of their nests are subterranean, they are often considered a pest due to their nesting in recreational areas and buildings.
 This yellow jacket is a social insect, living in colonies of hundreds to thousands of individuals.
 Along with their subfamily, Vespinae, this species demonstrates supportive parental care for offspring, separation of reproductive and sterile castes, and overlapping generations.
-They aggressively defend their hives from threats and are known to inflict painful stings.
+They aggressively defend their nests from threats and are known to inflict painful stings.

 Taxonomy and phylogenetics

 V. maculifrons, in the family Vespidae and the subfamily Vespinae, is commonly found throughout the Northern Hemisphere as part of the yellowjackets.
 For example, V. maculifrons is commonly called the eastern yellowjacket and has the black and yellow color that distinguishes the yellowjackets.
 The specific name maculifrons is derived from the Latin word macula, which means spot, and frons, which means forehead.
 This refers to the spots on the head of species, which are another distinguishing characteristic.
 Like other Vespula species, V. maculifrons is a social wasp, so participates in cooperative brood care and division between reproductive and nonreproductive groups.